d11wtq/php-docker/README.md

 docker run -ti d11wtq/php /bin/bash
 ```

-The same configuration file is used for the CLI as for Apache.
+By default the same configuration file is used for the CLI as for Apache.